Queso Manchego vs Monterey Jack Cheese

 Ranking

-Manchego is ranked #34 out of 866 types based on community views.
+Queso Manchego is ranked #30 out of 996 types based on community views.
+Monterey Jack is ranked #26 out of 996 types based on community views.

 Side-by-Side Comparison Table

-Manchego Cheese Monterey Jack Cheese
+Queso Manchego Monterey Jack Cheese

-Country of Origin Spain Mexico and United States
+Country of Origin Spain Mexico And United States

-Specific Origin La Mancha region Monterey County, California
+Specific Origin La Mancha Region Monterey County, California

-Milk Type sheep's milk cow's milk
+Milk Type Sheep's milk Cow's milk

-Milk Treatment Raw or pasteurized pasteurized
+Milk Treatment Raw or pasteurized Pasteurized

-Fat Content Not less than 50% on a dry basis
+Fat Content Not Specified Not less than 50% on a dry basis

-Moisture Content Not more than 44%
+Moisture Content Not Specified Not more than 44%

-Rind Pleita and flor imprints
+Rind Pleita and flor imprints Not Specified

 Texture Compact Mild to firm

-Flavor Slightly acidic Mild to full-flavored
+Taste Slightly acidic Mild to full-flavored

 Colors White to yellowish ivory Cream to golden

-Forms Cylindrical with flat faces
+Forms Cylindrical with flat faces Not Specified

 Age Fresco (2 weeks), Semi-curado (3 weeks to 4 months), Curado (3-6 months), Viejo or Anejo (1 year) Six weeks to ten months